awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 ## Subnets for Your Load Balancer<a name="subnets-load-balancer"></a>

-When you create a load balancer, you must specify one public subnet from at least two Availability Zones\.
-You can specify only one public subnet per Availability Zone\.
+When you create an Application Load Balancer, you must enable at least two Availability Zones\.
+To enable an Availability Zone, you specify one subnet from that Availability Zone\.

 To ensure that your load balancer can scale properly, verify that each subnet for your load balancer has a CIDR block with at least a `/27` bitmask \(for example, `10.0.0.0/27`\) and has at least 8 free IP addresses\.
 Your load balancer uses these IP addresses to establish connections with the targets\.